 The cool thing about pitching wedges is that they can be used near greens, to get out of sand, and even to get out of woods.
 Most golfers use a pitching wedge for shots 110 yards or less.
 It should be used to hit a higher and shorter trajectory than a 9-iron club, and a lower and longer trajectory than a gap wedge club.

 History of the Pitching Wedge

 History shows us that pitching wedges were the first to be used by golfers, and then the sand wedges came in 1931.
 Pitching wedges were generally treated like they were irons and this is because pitching wedges were numbered as the 10-iron of a matched set, and are often included in many matched iron sets for sale even though other wedges are not included.

 This wedge is great because you can buy it individually and it’s available in 46 or 48 degrees for pitching wedges.
 Due to the way it was designed it offers more forgiveness at impact and has three different sole grinds.
 We believe this to be a great option for you.

-This club is 46 degrees and is made for the right handed golfer.
-The club's grooves optimize spin, control and can make your shots more consistent.
+This club is 46 degrees and is made for the right-handed golfer.
+The club's grooves optimize spin and control and can make your shots more consistent.